bidentxyz/.github/profile/README.md

     </td>
     <td width="85%">
       <h3>jsonrpce</h3>
-      JSON-RPC 2.0 server implementation for Rust.
-Built for performance and ergonomics.
+      JSON-RPC 2.0 for Rust.
+Our base library for building custom tooling such as LSP/MCP.
       <br><br>
       <a href="https://github.com/bidentsec/jsonrpce">View Repository</a> •
       <a href="https://docs.rs/jsonrpce">API Reference</a>